-Cloud security refers to a system of safeguards and checks and balances that help protect cloud infrastructure, data, and applications.
-These consist of policies, controls, procedures, and technologies that work in tandem to prevent unauthorized data exposure, leaks, flimsy access controls, and downtime.
+Cloud security refers to a system of checks and balances that help protect cloud infrastructure.
+This system consists of policies, controls, procedures, and technologies that work in tandem to identify incoming threats and respond to potential intrusions.

-Cloud security is necessary to protect client privacy, ensure adherence to regulatory compliance procedures, safeguard proprietary corporate data, and set access rules for individual users.
-Robust cloud security mechanisms can keep a watchful eye on the safety and security of systems, identify incoming threats, and respond to a potential intrusion.
+Cloud security is needed to protect client privacy, ensure compliance to privacy regulations, safeguard proprietary corporate data, and set access rules for individual users.
+Strong cloud security prevents unauthorized data exposure, leaks, flimsy access controls, and downtime.

 End-user training comes in various forms, such as in-class training, instructional videos, quizzes, and gamification approaches.
 The goal, however, is to gain awareness of some or all of the following best practices:

-Password management: Many users don’t go through the trouble of setting strong passwords.
+- Password management: Many users don’t go through the trouble of setting strong passwords.
 What’s more, some may share their passwords with others.
 An end-user training program should address these matters.
 The cloud security team can also create password vaults for better moats.

 Malicious software, or malware for short, refers to unwanted computer programs that aim to get access to proprietary information, take control of internal systems, or serve advertisements.
 It’s software that you don’t want on your device, doing things that you haven’t agreed to.

-Phishing attacks involve tricking users into revealing confidential information, such as log-in details.
+Phishing attacks involve tricking users into revealing confidential information, such as login details.
 For example, hackers might try to impersonate a bank you know and trust in an email.
-Once you click on the link, it directs you to a site looking similar to your banking log in, tricking you into revealing your username, password, 2FA token, or other confidential information.
+Once you click on the link, it directs you to a site looking similar to your banking login, tricking you into revealing your username, password, 2FA token, or other confidential information.

 Advanced persistent threats